yordan-kanchelov/pixi-fps/README.md

 Easy to use fps counter for pixi.js

-Works with pixi v4 or higher
+Works with pixi v5.0.0 or higher
+For compability with pixi v4.0.0 or higher go with pixi-fps@1.1.3 or higher

 ![](./img/example.png)